usgs/water-datapreptools/README.rst

 A Python package to pre-process and hydro-enforce digital elevation models using hydrography features for use in the U.S. Geological Survey (USGS) StreamStats project.

-Version 3.10 tools can be accessed `here <https://code.usgs.gov/StreamStats/datapreptools/-/archive/v3.10/datapreptools-v3.10.zip>`_.
-See below for installation instructions for Version 4 tools.
+Legacy version 3.10 tools can be accessed `here <https://code.usgs.gov/StreamStats/datapreptools/-/archive/v3.10/datapreptools-v3.10.zip>`_.
+See below for installation instructions for version 4 tools.

 About
 -----